andrearcaina/Stock-Predictor/README.md

-# ETH-Predictor
+# Stock-Predictor
-- Predicting Ethereum Prices in USD with Machine Learning and API Integration
+- Predicting Stock Prices in USD with Machine Learning and API Integration
-- Changing it to a "Stock-Predictor" instead
-- will allow user input through a website
+- allows user input of a currency symbol like ETH or BTC through a website

 ### ```Tools``` ###
 - Jupyter Notebook